langflow-ai/langflow-embedded-chat/README.md

   - Required: No
   - Description: Styling options for formatting bot messages in the chat window.

-- **chat_input_field:**
+- **input_type:**
   - Type: String
-  - Required: Yes
+  - Required: No
-  - Description: Specifies the input field type for chat messages.
+  - Description: Specifies the input type for chat messages.

-- **chat_inputs:**
+- **output_type:**
-  - Type: JSON
+  - Type: String
-  - Required: Yes
+  - Required: No
-  - Description: Defines the chat input elements and their values.
+  - Description: Specifies the output type for chat messages.

-- **chat_output_key:**
+- **output_component:**
   - Type: String
   - Required: No
-  - Description: Specify which output to choose if there is more than one output.
+  - Description: Defines the chat output id.

 - **chat_position:**
   - Type: String
   - Required: No